N-Molham/wp-media-upload-input/README.md

 # WordPress Media Uploader Input Field

-A way to reuse media uploader in wordpress 3.5 or greater which is very very helpful and faster from the old one, OOP with chaining
+A way to reuse media uploader in WordPress 3.5 or greater which is very very helpful and faster from the old one, OOP with chaining

 ## Usage ##
 * just place the plugin folder in you plugins directory and activate it